 Marc has won numerous prizes for the best accompanist including the Geoffrey Parsons Memorial award, the Great Elm competition and the Patricia Routledge competition for English Song.

 He has adjudicated song competitions at Trinity College of Music and at the Jewish charity Emuna for young talent.

-Amongst the many artists he has worked with are Sarah Walker, Nelly Miricioiu , Marianne Cornetti, Yvonne Kenny, Jonathan Lemalu, Kate Royal, Claire Booth, Elena Xhanthoudakis, Benedict Nelson, David Stout, Katherine Broderick, Ilona Domnich, Julia Kogan and Chen Reiss.
-His first CD with Ilona Domnich was released in 2009 featuring songs by Rachmaninoff, Strauss and Faure.
+Amongst the many artists he has worked with are Sarah Walker, Nelly Miricioiu , Marianne Cornetti, Yvonne Kenny, Jonathan Lemalu, Kate Royal, Claire Booth, Elena Xhanthoudakis, Benedict Nelson, David Stout, Katherine Broderick, Ilona Domnich and Julia Kogan.